KISRDevelopment/Full-Stack-Dev/complete_web_dev/vagrant.rst

 .. note:: The script will install and start nginx with the default configuration.
 It should listen to port 80 on the guest machine and you should ``port-forward`` that port to a port on the host machine by changing the configuration in the VagrantFile.

-In :doc:`Phase I <../development_tools/index>` we learned how to:

-    - Setup individual virtual machines
-    - Setup an environment with the software packages we needed
-    - Configure and network our machines
-    - Configure a basic stack

-And we did it all **manually** and **individually**!

-**Vagrant** is a tool that changes all of that by providing us with a way **automate** the entire process using a single file that we can share along with the project code.

 Tutorial
 ========